 you now have an enhanced version of Biography, enriched by information from the spell module.
 The number of total episodes (i.e., the amount of rows in the Biography file) did not change.

-Verify this by tabulating the spell type by the merging variable

-generated during the merge process.

-tab sptype merge
+Verify this by tabulating the spell type by the merging variable generated during the merge process. tab sptype merge '''

-'''

 For each child in spChild (except for deceased children), information is collected on whether the respondent took a parental leave.
 Each parental leave episode contributes one record to spParLeave.
 Parental leaves do not include maternity protection.
 These periods are added to the corresponding employment episode.
-As a result, an employment spell is not interrupted if the mother only takes the maternity leave without an additional parental leave.
+The employment spell is not neccessarily interrupted if the mother is on parental leave as part-time work is legal.